 Although they are sometimes used interchangeably by unfamiliar people, staff augmentation slightly differs from outsourcing.
 Usually, the goal of companies looking to outsource is to divide an entire project or parts of it to external agencies to work on.

 With staff augmentation, that goal is different.
-Typically In Staff Augmentation, you are adding additional specialized skill sets to your in-house team based on the requirement of projects you’re working on.
+Typically In Staff Augmentation, you are adding additional specialized skill sets to your in-house team based on the requirements of projects you’re working on.

 To put it differently, staff augmentation agency talent works on your project in-house with your team while in the case of outsourcing, they work on your project away from your team.